Key Takeaways

 In August 1989, NASA's Voyager 2 spacecraft made its closest approach to Neptune, becoming the first and only spacecraft to visit this distant world.
 The flyby was the culmination of Voyager 2's 12-year journey through the outer solar system, known as the "Grand Tour."

 During its brief encounter, Voyager 2 transformed our understanding of Neptune.
-It discovered six new moons, revealed the planet's ring system, measured the strength of its magnetic field, and captured stunning images of the blue planet and its largest moon, Triton.
+It discovered six new moons, revealed the planet's ring system, measured the strength of its magnetic field, and returned the first close-up images of Neptune and Triton.
 The spacecraft's instruments detected the Great Dark Spot and measured wind speeds that astonished scientists.

-Voyager 2's Grand Tour was made possible by a rare alignment of the outer planets that occurs only once every 176 years.
-This allowed the spacecraft to use gravity assists from Jupiter, Saturn, and Uranus to reach Neptune.
+Voyager 2's Grand Tour was made possible by a planetary alignment that only occurs once every 176 years.
+This trajectory allowed the spacecraft to use gravity assists from Jupiter, Saturn, and Uranus to reach Neptune — without it, the journey would have taken decades longer.

 Neptune's largest moon, Triton, is one of the most fascinating objects in the solar system.
 Discovered just 17 days after Neptune itself, Triton is unique among large moons because it orbits Neptune in a retrograde direction - opposite to the planet's rotation.
 This strongly suggests that Triton didn't form alongside Neptune but was captured from the Kuiper Belt.